compufox/emoji-thief/README.md

 or

-clone this repo and [cl-cwd](https://github.com/inaimathi/cl-cwd) into your local projects
+clone this repo into your local projects

 ```
 mkdir ~/common-lisp